SCimpleton/simpleSCENIC/README.md

 to check if the appropriate **transcription factor binding motifs** are significantly over-represented near the **transcription start site (TSS)** of the genes picked out in step 1).
 This leaves you with a set of TFs and their targets, known together as a **'regulon'**

+Whilst the results are still going to be noisy, it remains a powerful tool.
+However, as datasets get bigger and bigger, the computational demands of running
+SCENIC in R are becoming overwhelming.
+14k cells run on 100gb cluster takes about a week..
+So they have a faster python implementation (not great if you fear snakes)

+The other issue is if like me you're not really a computer person, the vignettes aren't great and contain several typos and outdated commands.

+I've put this code together to solve the above problems- it allows you to run only the intensive part in python (for speed) and everything else including plotting in R
+I hope it is helpful!

 ```markdown